But I thought it might be interesting to share what being nomadic and not really having a ‘home’ is like when a pandemic hits.

 I really wanted to snowboard in the Alps, and visit other nearby cities like Linz and Salzburg.
 One of my friends from the US was even talking about coming to visit, and I had planned to go back to the US for a little bit mid-May.
 My youngest cousin was graduating high school, and my grandparents were turning 90!
 The whole family was supposed to meet in Colorado for several days to celebrate.

 Was.
 Of course, that’s all been cancelled now.I remember weighing different options on our drive.
 Should I go home to California first or after Colorado?
-Should I stay the full 2.5 months on the farm, or stay for a month then go elsewhere before going back to the US?
+Should I stay the full 2.5 months in Austria, or stay for a month then go elsewhere before going back to the US?
 If I went somewhere else, should I try and go outside of the Schengen zone?
 I didn’t know what my summer plans would be yet, and what if I wanted to spend some time in Schengen?
 (As a nomad that loves to spend most of my time in Europe, the bane of my existence is working around the Schengen zone).

 These were my biggest concerns at the time.
 And although they seem really silly now, I was legitimately stressed.